Chart Color Schemes

 Baranduda has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-Four projects identified by AreaSearch are expected to influence the region: Baranduda Electrical Energy Reserve (BESS), Leneva-Baranduda Precinct Structure Plan, Baranduda Fields Sporting Complex, and Riverina Redevelopment Program (Albury Wodonga Military Area Redevelopment Project).
-The following details those likely to be most relevant.
+Four projects identified by AreaSearch are expected to impact the area significantly: Baranduda Electrical Energy Reserve (BESS), Leneva-Baranduda Precinct Structure Plan, Baranduda Fields Sporting Complex, and Riverina Redevelopment Program (Albury Wodonga Military Area Redevelopment Project).

 Professional plan users can use the search below to filter and access additional projects.